BitsUndBolts/airmeter/README.md

 ### ESP32 C3 SuperMini

 The easiest way to flash your ESP32 C3 SuperMini is to use this online tool.
-Just plug in your ESP32 C3 SuperMini and press "Flash"!
+Just plug in your ESP32 C3 SuperMini and press "Install Firmware"!

 [![Install Firmware](https://img.shields.io/badge/Install-Firmware-orange?style=for-the-badge&logo=espressif)](https://bitsundbolts.github.io/airmeter/)
 <br />*Note: Make sure to use Google Chrome, Microsoft Edge, or Opera.
 Safari and Firefox are not supported by the Web Serial standard.*